dr hab. Wojciech BOŻEJKO, prof. PWr

 Science in 1999, Ph.D. in Wrocław University of Technology, Institute of

-Engineering Cybernetics in 2003 and D.Sc. (habilitation) in Wrocław University of Technology, Faculty of Electronics, in 2011.
+Engineering Cybernetics in 2003, D.Sc. (habilitation) in Wrocław University of Technology, Faculty of Electronics, in 2011

 Scopus,

-h-index: 14) published in journals and conference proceedings from the field of parallel processing,
+h-index: 17 published in peer-reviewed journals and conference proceedings from the field of parallel processing,

 scheduling and optimization.
 He is also a reviewer of journals in this